team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # removeBackgroundColor index.js
 ## Imported Code Object
 Certainly!
 Here's a concise explanation of the `removeBackgroundColor` function in the provided code snippet:

-`removeBackgroundColor` is an asynchronous function that removes a specified background color from an image.
+`removeBackgroundColor` is an asynchronous function that processes an image to remove a specified background color.
 It takes the following parameters:

 1. `inputPath`: The path to the input image file.
 2. `outputPath`: The path where the processed image will be saved.